 Other fantastic venues:

 Looking for a bite to eat before or after a show?
-Have a browse through our 'Secret places to eat' guide to find the best on offer across the county.
+Have a browse through our 'Favourite places to eat' guide to find the best on offer across the county.

 ART GALLERIES IN SUSSEX

 One of the most popular art galleries in Sussex, the Hastings Contemporary, formerly the Jerwood Gallery, is a modern art exhibition space along the seafront in Hastings Old Town.
 It has a busy ongoing calendar of events with a focus on modern and contemporary British art.
 The Jerwood Collection aims to showcase the best of British and contains pieces by Sir Stanley Turner, LS Lowry, Augustus John, and Sir Frank Brangwyn.
 A number of temporary exhibitions also visit the gallery throughout the year.

 - Where: Rock-a-Nore Road, Hastings Old Town, East Sussex, TN34 3DW

 - Stay at: Hunnerpaloo, St Leonards-on-Sea (sleeps 4 and 1 dog)

 An award-winning contemporary art gallery in the heart of Eastbourne, the Towner Gallery started from a collection of just 22 paintings in 1923.
 The new state-of-the-art premises opened in 2009, and, alongside its number of visiting exhibitions, is home to its own collection of more than 4500 works, specialising in modern British art.